Kayo Dot: History

-1996–2004: Formation and Choirs of the Eye
+2002–2004: Formation and Choirs of the Eye

-Kayo Dot was formed after the disbanding of maudlin of the Well, a mildly acclaimed progressive heavy metal band in late 2002.
+Kayo Dot was formed after the disbanding of Maudlin of the Well, a mildly acclaimed progressive metal band in late 2002.
 Several members of Maudlin went on to form Kayo Dot, with multi-instrumentalist Toby Driver leading the group.
 In early 2003, Toby Driver (vocals, guitar, electronics), Greg Massi (guitar, vocals), Nicholas Kyte (bass, vocals), Sam Gutterman (drums, vocals) and Terran Olson (keyboards, flute, clarinet, saxophone) carried on and took the metal sound of Maudlin in a more classical direction.
 Rather than using the same band format as Maudlin of the Well, early performances saw Kayo Dot playing as an orchestra of sorts, with many members playing different instruments on stage.
 John Zorn's famous avant-garde label Tzadik signed the act in 2003, and Choirs of the Eye was released in late 2003.
 The album was very well-received, and many regard it as one of the best metal albums of the 2000s.
 Toby Driver would later go on to say that Choirs of the Eye developed because "Kayo Dot is just a natural extension of the places MOTW was heading".
-After reading online forums in which fans of Opeth and MOTW bickered over compositional styles, Driver decided to make a more "thoroughly-composed metal album...one without riffs and arbitrarily repeating parts."
+After reading online forums in which fans of Opeth and MOTW bickered over compositional styles, Driver decided to make a "through-composed metal album ... one without riffs or arbitrarily repeating parts."
 This shift in style became the trademark post-metal or avant-garde metal sound the band is currently known for.
 Kayo Dot played the album in its entirety in 2010 at The Stone in New York City and again in August 2015.